m7onov/pgbouncer-gp/doc/config.md

     compatible with databases using the `auth_user` option.
 The service name reported to PAM is "pgbouncer". `pam` is not supported in the HBA configuration file.

+ldap
+:   LDAP is used to authenticate users with ldap server(OPENLDAP on linux or AD on windows).

 hba
 :   The actual authentication type is loaded from `auth_hba_file`.
 This allows different
     authentication methods for different access paths, for example: connections